jonathan-taylor/stats-lecture-notes/web/index.rst

 * Assignment 2, due Monday April 29, 2013.
 From `partI <exercises/multiparameter_partI.pdf>`_, do exercises 1.5, 1.6, 1.9, 1.10.
 From `partII <exercises/multiparameter_partII.pdf>`_, do exercises 1.2, 1.3, 1.5, 1.6.

+.. for assignment 3 give the pseudoscore and gibbs sampler

 Ipython profile
 ---------------